Learn how to upgrade your company file so it works in newer versions of QuickBooks Desktop Pro, Premier, or Enterprise.

-- When QuickBooks is finished, select Done.
+- When QuickBooks finishes, select Done.

-You can now open your existing company file in your new version of QuickBooks Desktop.
+You can now open your company file in your new version of QuickBooks Desktop.
 If you keep your company files on a server, you can now move them back.

 Step 4: Update QuickBooks Desktop